chennaultsvcs/ebay/README.md

 - Firstly, create an account at https://developer.ebay.com/ using your ebay.com username / password of your choosing.
 - Once your developer account is approved (24-48 hrs), go to https://developer.ebay.com/my/keys and create a production keyset.
 In this keyset you will find your AppID, CertID, and DevID.
 - Next go to https://developer.ebay.com/my/auth?env=production&index=0, and retrieve an Auth'n'Auth key upon logging into your ebay account.
 This key serves as your AuthID.
+- Lastly go to https://www.bizpolicy.ebay.com/businesspolicy/manage.
+On this page, you should see the main business policies you use for payment, shipping, and returns.
+Firstly copy the policy names into the ebay-config.json file.
+Next for each of the three policies you should see a button that says "EDIT" in blue.
+Click this, and copy the number that comes after profileId in the URL.
+For each of the three policies, you need to retrieve the policy ID and copy this into the Config file.
 - With these keys, fill in ebay-config.json.

 # Spreadsheet format